Awonnie/Simulator-2.0/README.md

 <div style="text-align:center"><img src="/images/1.png" alt="Interface" width=350 ></div>

-You can drag and drop obstacles to set your obstacles.

 <div style="text-align:center"><img src="/images/2.png" alt="Interface" width=350 ></div>

-You can change the direction of the obstacle by pressing on it.
+You can drag and drop obstacles to set your obstacles and change the direction of the obstacle by pressing on it.

 <div style="text-align:center"><img src="/images/3.png" alt="Interface" width=350 ></div>